getsentry/test-factory-utils/load-starter/README.md

       --log string                    Log level: trace, debug, (info), warn, error, fatal, panic (default "info") -r, --report string                 If provided: report will be written here -s, --slack-message string          If provided: notification report (simply put, a formatted Slack message) will be written here

+Use "load-starter [command] --help" for more information about a command.

 ```

 ## Building